-Step 9 and 11 shall be added to the salary schedule in Appendix A. After the employee has been at Step 7 for two (2) years, the employee shall move to Step 9; after the employee has been at Step 9 for two (2) years, the employee shall move to Step 11.
+Step 9, 11, and 13 shall be added to the salary schedule in Appendix A. After the employee has been at Step 7 for two (2) years, the employee shall move to Step 9; after the employee has been at Step 9 for two (2) years, the employee shall move to Step 11; and after the employee has been at Step 11 for two (2) years, the employee shall move to Step 13.

-Each employee will advance through the appropriate pay grade schedule on the employee's anniversary date until the employee reaches Step 11.
+Each employee will advance through the appropriate pay grade schedule on the employee's anniversary date until the employee reaches Step 13.